 Admissions Files: The Admissions Office staff is responsible for maintaining files that contain letters of recommendation for admissions to the University, transcripts of work performed at other institutions, the student's statement of purpose, application materials, admission agreements, and other materials as necessary for admission purposes.
 All materials submitted become the property of the University.
 The Admissions Office staff and members of the admissions committees of the various programs have access to these files for the purpose of carrying out the admissions function.
-After a student has been admitted to the University and actually matriculated for study at Fielding, the admissions application are transferred to the Office of Records/Registrar and the remaining supplemental documents used for admission, including letters of recommendation, are destroyed.
+After a student has been admitted to the University and matriculated for study at Fielding, the admission agreement, transcripts, and demographic and recruitment data from the admissions application are transferred to the Office of Records/Registrar and the remaining supplemental documents used for admission, including letters of recommendation, are destroyed.
 The application materials, including letters of recommendation, transcripts, and other supplemental materials, of applicants who were not admitted or did not matriculate are destroyed one year after the application term.